Reading Activities for the Holidays – Really?

 – There are so many books to movies and movies to books nowadays.
 So next time they want some device time get them to choose a favourite book and find out if there is a movie out for that book (or if they have a favourite movie get them to find the book).
 See if there are any movie clips or excerpts from the books.
 Maybe if there is a movie you can watch it as a family, or if there is a book they might actually get interested in reading it.
 But the point is just to get them thinking about books and still doing what they want to over the holidays, sit in front of a screen.

 Watch a movie

 – Of course the movie game may require too much effort these holidays, so why not just choose a movie based on a book and watch it.
 Maybe if you are feeling up to it leave the book lying around.
 Captain Underpants and Lego Ninjago are both out these holidays and both have books out – many books….
-Maybe a trip to the library after to find books while they are inspired?
+Maybe a trip to the library after watching the movie to find books while they are inspired a good idea?